Stochastic Zeroth-Order Method for Computing Generalized Rayleigh Quotients: Abstract

 \section{Abstract}

 The maximization of the (generalized) Rayleigh quotient is a central problem in numerical linear algebra.
 Conventional algorithms for its computation typically rely on matrix–adjoint products, making them sensitive to errors arising from adjoint mismatches.
 To address this issue, we introduce a stochastic zeroth-order Riemannian algorithm that maximizes the generalized Rayleigh quotient without requiring adjoint or matrix inverse computations.
-We provide theoretical convergence guarantees showing that the iterates converge to the set of global maximizers of the (generalized) Rayleigh quotient at a sublinear rate with probability one.
+We provide theoretical convergence guarantees showing that the iterates converge to the set of global maximizers of the (generalized) Rayleigh quotient and the norm of the Riemannian gradient vanishes at a sublinear rate with probability one.
 Our theoretical results are supported by numerical experiments, which demonstrate the excellent performance of the proposed method compared to state-of-the-art algorithms.

 \textbf{Keywords.} generalized Rayleigh quotient $\cdot$ spectral norm $\cdot$ stochastic optimization $\cdot$ zeroth-order optimization $\cdot$ Riemannian optimization